 Standing and Ad Hoc Committees shall meet at the direction of the Chairperson of the Board or on the call of the Committee Chairperson.

-Plan.
-Development – Provide a description of the process by which the plan was developed including the participation of core partners, providers, board members and other community entities.
+3.Plan Development – Provide a description of the process by which the plan was developed including the participation of core partners, providers, board members and other community entities.
 Also describe the process used by the local board to provide a 30-day comment period prior to the submission of the plan including an opportunity for public comment, including comment by representatives of businesses and comment by representatives of labor organizations, representative of education and input into the development of the local plan.

 The Board and its core partners, providers, and other community entities participated in a series of workforce planning meetings and regional strategy sessions during May 2016.
 Input received from these meetings was included in the Draft Local WIOA Plan that was released for public comment in July 2016.